arinik9/compebs/README.md

 * Download this project from Github: https://github.com/arinik9/compebs

 * We have already put sample datasets in the `in/events` folder.
 For the complete data, you need to retrieve the data from [Dataverse](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/Y3XROX).
 Download, unzip the file `normalized_events.zip` and place the folders under `normalized_events/events` into the `in/events` folder.

+* Update the variable `MAIN_FOLDER` in the file `src/main.py` for your main directory absolute path (e.g. `/home/USER/compebs`).

+* (Optional) GeoNames applies an hourly limit quota for API queries.
+In order to take advantage of the GeoNames' API as much as possible, we are using multiple GeoNames accounts.
+The description of these accounts are found in the file `src/consts.py` (with the variables `GEONAMES_API_USERNAME<NO>`, where `<NO>` is an integer value).
+If necessary, you can also increase the number of these accounts.
+In which case, you need to update the files under `src/geocode`.